arvestad/jprime/jprime/README.txt

 The package is developed and maintained by the computational biology groups at Science for Life Laboratory Stockholm (http://www.scilifelab.se/).
-It has its roots in a C++ library named PrIME, primarily developed by PIs Jens Lagergren, Lars Arvestadx	 and Bengt Sennblad.
+It has its roots in a C++ library named PrIME, primarily developed by PIs Jens Lagergren, Lars Arvestad, and Bengt Sennblad.
 Frequent contributors to JPrIME includes Joel Sjöstrand, Raja Hashim Ali, Ikram Ullah, Owais Mahmudhi, and Auwn Muhammed.